Mechanism of action of aspirin

 Tridimensional model of the chemical structure of aspirin.

-Aspirin causes several different effects in the body, mainly the reduction of inflammation, analgesia (relief of pain), the prevention of clotting, and the reduction of fever.
+Aspirin causes several different effects in the body, mainly the reduction of inflammation, analgesia (relief of pain), prevention of clotting, and reduction of fever.
 Much of this is believed to be due to decreased production of prostaglandins and TXA2.
 Aspirin's ability to suppress the production of prostaglandins and thromboxanes is due to its irreversible inactivation of the cyclooxygenase (COX) enzyme.
 Cyclooxygenase is required for prostaglandin and thromboxane synthesis.
 Aspirin acts as an acetylating agent where an acetyl group is covalently attached to a serine residue in the active site of the COX enzyme.
-This makes aspirin different from other NSAIDs (such as diclofenac and ibuprofen), which are reversible inhibitors; aspirin creates an allosteric change in the structure of the COX enzyme.
+This makes aspirin different from other Nonsteroidal Anti-Inflammatory Drugs (NSAIDs) (such as diclofenac and ibuprofen), which are reversible inhibitors; aspirin creates an allosteric change in the structure of the COX enzyme.
 However, other effects of aspirin, such as uncoupling oxidative phosphorylation in mitochondria, and the modulation of signaling through NF-κB, are also being investigated.
 Some of its effects are like those of salicylic acid, which is not an acetylating agent.

 Effects on cyclooxygenase

 Structure of COX-2 inactivated by Aspirin.
 In the active site of each of the two enzymes, Serine 516 has been acetylated.
 Also visible is the salicylic acid which has transferred the acetyl group, and the heme cofactor.

 There are at least two different cyclooxygenase isozymes: COX-1 (PTGS1) and COX-2 (PTGS2).
 Aspirin is non-selective and irreversibly inhibits both forms (but is weakly more selective for COX-1).
 It does so by acetylating the hydroxyl of a serine residue at the 530 amino acid position.
 Normally COX produces prostaglandins, most of which are pro-inflammatory, and thromboxanes, which promote clotting.
 Aspirin-modified COX-2 produces 15-epi-lipoxins, which act to resolve inflammatory responses similar to other lipoxins.

-Newer NSAID drugs called COX-2 selective inhibitors have been developed that inhibit only COX-2, with the hope for reduction of gastrointestinal side-effects.
+Newer NSAID drugs called COX-2 selective inhibitors have been developed and inhibit only COX-2, with the hope for reducing gastrointestinal side-effects.
 However, several COX-2 selective inhibitors have subsequently been withdrawn after evidence emerged that COX-2 inhibitors increase the risk of heart attack.
-The underlying mechanism for the deleterious effect proposes that endothelial cells lining the microvasculature in the body express COX-2, whose selective inhibition results in levels of prostaglandin I2 (PGI2, prostacyclin) down-regulated relative to thromboxane (since COX-1 in platelets is unaffected).
+The underlying mechanism for the deleterious effect proposes that endothelial cells lining the microvasculature in the body express COX-2, whose selective inhibition results in the down-regulation of prostaglandin I2 (PGI2, prostacyclin) levels relative to thromboxane (since COX-1 in platelets is unaffected).
 Thus, the protective anti-coagulative effect of PGI2 is decreased, increasing the risk of thrombus and associated heart attacks and other circulatory problems.
-As platelets have only mitochondria DNA (mtDNA), they are unable to synthesize new COX once aspirin has irreversibly inhibited the enzyme, an important difference between aspirin and the reversible inhibitors.
+As platelets have only mitochondria DNA (mtDNA), they are unable to synthesize new COX once aspirin has irreversibly inhibited the enzyme, which is an important difference between aspirin and the reversible inhibitors.